Cherries: A Sure Sign of Summer

 One of my favorite childhood memories is of the annual appearance of fresh cherries in the grocery store.
-I so enjoyed eating them, but they also signified to me that summer had arrived!
+I so enjoyed eating them, but they were also a sure sign that summer had arrived!
 Growing up in Minnesota, access to fresh sweet cherries was limited to a few short weeks so I recall eating them fast and furiously during their quick visit.
-Now, living in the Pacific Northwest, I experience a renewed sense of excitement due to the numerous varieties available and the fact that they are here for an extended period of time.
+When I moved to the Pacific Northwest, I experience a renewed sense of excitement due to the numerous varieties available and the fact that they are here for an extended period of time.

-Cherry trees can be traced back to prehistoric times, and made their way to America from Europe in the 1600’s transported by settlers¹.
-Today, the Pacific Northwest (Washington, Oregon and British Columbia) and Michigan are the largest producers of sweet and tart cherries in the US, with the states of California, Wisconsin, Utah and New York also contributing².
-Bing and Rainier cherries are commonly known sweet varieties with Nanking and Evans heading up the tart list.
+Cherry trees can be traced back to prehistoric times and made their way to America from Europe in the 1600s transported by settlers¹.
+Today, the Pacific Northwest (Washington, Oregon, and British Columbia) and Michigan are the largest producers of sweet and tart cherries in the US, with the states of California, Wisconsin, Utah, and New York also contributing².
+Bing and Rainier’s cherries are commonly known sweet varieties with Nanking and Evans heading up the tart list.

 Cherries make the superfood list primarily due to their anti-inflammatory and antioxidant qualities which are important in –

 - the prevention of serious diseases such as heart disease, diabetes, and cancer

 - aiding in relief of muscle aches, headaches, arthritis, and gout

 Sweet and tart cherries both provide high levels of fiber and vitamin C and tart cherries also contain vitamin A. In addition, the natural melatonin found in both types of cherries can aid with sleep³.